-As cat owners, it’s clear we know all about our feline’s typical behavior and interests, but how much do we know about our cat’s anatomy?
+As cat owners, it’s clear we know all about our feline’s typical behavior and interests, but how much do we know about our cat’s body parts and how they are used?
+This post is all about the anatomy of a normal cat.

 Cats aren’t just the cutest pets out there, they also have a fascinating body and muscles that enable them do incredible things.
 In Leonardo da Vinci’s words, “The smallest feline is a masterpiece.”
 And when da Vinci spoke about a cat being a masterpiece, he wasn’t just talking about the behavior of a cat, he rather referred to its anatomical features.